 Here’s the difference in temperatures that you can expect during peak winter time:

 During winters you’d see a considerable difference in temperature.
-Colorado lies at a high altitude so you must prepare to deal with below freezing temperatures.
-Like you know, bitterly cold days are a stranger to Florida residents, so you have to purchase winter gear and clothes.
+Colorado lies at a high altitude so you must prepare to deal with below-freezing temperatures.
+As you know, bitterly cold days are a stranger to Florida residents, so you have to purchase winter gear and clothes.

 Another thing to note about Colorado weather is that spring (March to May) and autumn (September to November) tend to be around the winter temperatures of Florida.
 Particularly in March, the temperatures are in the range of 42°F to 60°F. This is the weather condition that you’d probably experience in January in Florida.